adhit7/ticketing-system-backend/README.md

 # Url Shortener API

-Ticketing System API is used for queries raised by users and will be solved by company.<br>
+Ticketing System API is used for queries raised by users and will be solved by company.It has realtime chatting functionality for seamless experience<br>
 Frontend Repo - https://github.com/adhit7/ticketing-system-frontend

 ## Local Setup (Create your own .env file and add your variables in it)